Democracy in Chains: The Deep History of the Radical Right’s Stealth Plan for America

 – Georgia Guidestones, Principle #8, 1980, author unknown

 I am frequently asked about the current political scene.
 Many people are upset by the daily news and fearful of where events might lead.
-Some suffer from anxiety, depression, compulsive news-following … more
+I hear comments … more

 Moving with the Elements